In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 Inside sales often take place remotely, typically from an office where sales representatives can work together to reach leads on the phone or online.

 They are most often used for SaaS, B2B, technology, and other similar types of sales.
-Inside sales reps typically find and nurture leads together as a team, leading them down the pipeline to conversion without the necessity of working with the client face to face.
+Inside sales reps typically find and nurture leads together as a team, leading them down the pipeline to conversion without working with the client face to face.

 SDRs typically focus on warm lead generation through inbound marketing strategies, such as generating and handling leads from ebook downloads and information requests.
 They’ll initiate contact and set up the lead’s profile in the system.
 After this, they will pass it to an Account Executive to nurture before moving to conversion.